code-dot-org/code-dot-org/README.md

   1. Install the right version of node `nvm install v0.12.4`
   1. Use that version `nvm use v0.12.4`
   1. (optional) Make that your default version `nvm alias default v0.12.4`
+  1. Note: When changing between node versions, you may need to reinstall node_modules (`rm -rf node_moudles && npm install` from apps)

 ### Ubuntu 14.04